 Through our 'Adding Value In Research' framework we do everything we can to ensure that our research answers the most pressing questions and that our findings are widely disseminated and usable.
-We partner with the National Institute for Health and Care Excellence (NICE), whose influential guidelines almost invariably cite our evidence, and also with organisations who are responsible for the adoption and diffusion of innovation such as the Academic Health Science Networks.
+We partner with the National Institute for Health and Care Excellence (NICE), whose influential guidelines almost invariably cite our evidence, and with organisations that are responsible for the adoption and diffusion of innovation such as the Academic Health Science Networks.

 We also make an important economic contribution.
 In 2018-19, our research infrastructure supported more than 3,600 studies with industry and more than 1,500 collaborations and partnerships with small and medium-sized businesses.
 According to a report by KPMG

-, clinical research activity supported by the NIHR Clinical Research Network in 2018-19 generated £2.7 billion of gross value added and created nearly 40,400 jobs.
+, clinical research activity supported by our Clinical Research Network in 2018-19 generated £2.7 billion of gross value added and created an estimated 47,500 jobs.

 We have research programmes that provide evidence intended to make the health and care system more efficient and therefore sustainable.
 For example, our Health Services and Delivery Research programme